lz100/drawer/README.md

 in the web application/file. {drawR} can take a screenshot of these image-like, or any part of the HTML document and send to a canvas-like workbench to allow users immediately edit the screenshot(s) within the same document.
-Users can quickly combine, compare different screenshots and maybe make a scientific figure.
+Users can quickly combine, compare different screenshots, their own images and maybe make a scientific figure.

 **View the pure HTML demo**: https://lezhang.shinyapps.io/drawR **View the online Shiny demo**: https://lezhang.shinyapps.io/drawR